-Jessica worked for Clarke Eco-science and Sustainability (CES) over her Environmental Studies summer internship as a Field Biologist.
-During her work with CES she applied conservation and restoration techniques to help rebuild native ecosystems within the urban environment - combining ecological knowledge into the design and landscape of projects in order to maximize the ecological services that nature provides on its own.
+I had the privilege of completing my Environmental Studies internship as a Field Biologist for Clarke Eco-Science and Sustainability (CES).
+I was tasked with applying conservation and restoration techniques to help rebuild native ecosystems within the urban environment - combining ecological knowledge into the design and landscape of projects in order to maximize the ecological services that nature provides on its own.

-The projects Jessica worked on were diverse, and included integrating rainwater from residential eaves-troughs into a constructed wetlands containing native wetland plants and invasive species controls; seed collection from the North Saskatchewan river valley, germination, plant production, and potting in a nursery (including over 8,000 poplars for the new Edmonton Valley Line LRT project); and field data collection and assessment of biomass and soils in different storm-water management facilities.
+I worked on a diverse range of projects including integrating rainwater from residential eaves-troughs into constructed wetlands containing native wetland plants and invasive species controls; seed collection from the North Saskatchewan river valley, germination and plant production.
+I also got to be involved with field data collection and assessments of biomass and soils in different storm-water management facilities.

 I have gained valuable skills through this internship that are going to help push me forward in my future endeavours.
 Along with the incredible field research I was a part of, I also got the chance to prepare for my Construction Completion Certificate (CCC) and Final Acceptance Certification (FAC).

 I loved being a Filed-Biologist for the summer mostly because I was able to bring nature back into urban environments.
 I hope that I can continue working to advance efforts toward ecological naturalization in the City of Edmonton, and beyond.